 Can I batch-compress multiple files?

 Single-file compression is supported in the current release.
 Batch processing across multiple files is on the roadmap.
-For now, the workflow is one file at a time — the compression itself is fast (a 220 MB file compresses in a few seconds on M4 Pro), so the bottleneck is usually the manual file selection, not the operation.
+For now, the workflow is one file at a time, and the compression itself runs quickly, so the bottleneck is usually the manual file selection, not the operation.

-What's the smallest size I can compress a 220 MB drawing to?
+What's the smallest size I can compress a 50-200 MB+ drawing to?

 It depends on what you're willing to lose.
-For hard email-gateway constraints (typically 20-25 MB) Ncored can aggressively downsample embedded raster content while preserving vector line weights — typical result is 15-25 MB from a 220 MB source.
+For hard email-gateway constraints (typically 20-25 MB) Ncored can aggressively downsample embedded raster content while preserving vector line weights, typical result is 15-25 MB from a 50-200 MB+ source.
 For archive or plot-quality output, default settings produce 30-60 MB.
-The trade-off is always raster image quality — vector content stays untouched at every compression level.
+The trade-off is always raster image quality, vector content stays untouched at every compression level.

 Will the compressed PDF print correctly on a plotter?